gsypolt/stp2016-ruby-cucumber/README.md

 # stp2016-ruby-cucumber
 This code is provided as a Cucumber test skeleton for STP 2016 conference workshop.
-This framework is not maintained by after STP 2016 conference.
+This framework will not be maintained after the STP 2016 conference.

 # Requirements
 Attendees *must* bring a laptop with Unix environment installed.
 This includes a WINDOWS with a virtual machine running MAC or UBUNTU for optimal experience.